can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

    ))
 ```

-That's the most recent version of course, the most minimal version
+That's the most recent version, of course, the most minimal version
 contained only `posts` slot and thanks to the lisp interactivity more
 slots could be added by class recompilation and all the live instances
 got new slots automatically.

-Anyway, as a next step I wanted to serialize the database and it's
+Anyway, as a next step, I wanted to serialize the database and it's
-contents and store it into file.
-This is very common lisp generics
+contents and store it into a file.
+This is very Common Lisp generics
 step in.
 They are completely orthogonal to classes and make it super
 simple to do all sorts of recursive definitions for particular
 functionality.
-In this case I defined a generic `to-list` and wrote
+In this case, I defined a generic `to-list` and wrote
 it's implementation for the database:

 ```common_lisp